 Support for postgraduate students returning to study after a break

-Returning to study is a big move and you are probably feeling a little bit nervous, as well as being excited about your new course.
+Returning to study is a big move and you're probably feeling a little bit nervous, as well as being excited about your new course.
 These feelings are typical for any new student.
-The Postgraduate Coursework web page contains lots of useful information to help, with additional resources listed below.
+The new students web page contains lots of useful information to help, with additional resources listed below.

-The Postgraduate Coursework Adviser's role is to support postgraduate students during their transition to postgraduate study and throughout their time at UWA by offering orientation events and activities, providing useful resources and linking you to other services and support that help you connect to the UWA community.
-You are welcome to make an appointment to see the Postgraduate Coursework Adviser - email or pop into Student Central to make an appointment.
+The Student Transition Adviser's role is to support postgraduate students during their transition to postgraduate study and throughout their time at UWA by offering orientation events and activities, providing useful resources and linking you to other services and support that help you connect to the UWA community.
+You are welcome to make an appointment to see the Postgraduate Coursework Adviser by contacting the Transition Services team via Email Us.

 You can find advice on all aspects of studying at university from STUDYSmarter.
 There are online services and study advisers to help you throughout your studies.
 If your course includes a research component, the Honours and Masters Hub provides Honours and Masters by Coursework students with resources to assist learning and support their research journey.

-Check out the Library's Orientation guide to find out more about the different systems you will be using to help you find and use information.
+Check out the UWA Library to find out more about the different systems you will be using to help you find and use information.

 Advice on how to settle into UWA can be most useful when it comes from those who are already studying here.
 UniMentor can connect you with a senior student from your area of study who can provide support and advice while you transition to your new course.
-You will receive an email invitation to register for UniMentor, or if you missed this, you can contact the Postgraduate Coursework Adviser to request one.
+You will receive an email invitation to register for UniMentor, or if you missed this, you can contact the Transition Services team via Email Us to request one.

 The UWA Student Guild has many clubs and societies that you can join.
 The Postgraduate Student Association (PSA) is the representative body for postgraduate students at UWA and runs professional and social events throughout the year.
 Keep an eye out for the PSA newsletter to stay informed about what is on offer for postgrads.